lucheshidi/DuckShell/README.md

 [Contribution](#contribution)

 ## Introduction
-DuckShell is a shell that **could be** replaced PowerShell and Command Prompt and Bash in the future, Here is why:
+DuckShell is a shell that ***could be*** replaced PowerShell and Command Prompt and Bash in the future, Here is why:
 - DuckShell supports custom plugins.
-- DuckShell is very small as 20 MB.
+- DuckShell is as tiny as 20 MB.
 - DuckShell is open-sourced and everyone can read.
 - You can contribute to DuckShell.
 - DuckShell is cross-platformed.